Killing Joke guitarist Geordie Walker has died, aged 64

 Killing Joke guitarist Kevin “Geordie” Walker has died, aged 64.

-The news was posted on former Killing Joke drummer Martin Adkins’ Facebook page this evening (November 26).
+The news was posted on former Killing Joke drummer Martin Atkins’ Facebook page this evening (November 26).
 He shared a video of The Damage Manuel’s ‘Laugh Track’ – a supergroup of which they were also both a part of – with the caption “gutted”.
-In the comments section, Adkins wrote “Geordie has passed”, confirming the news.
+In the initial post, he wrote: “Geordie has left the building.”

 He also later posted on Twitter/X writing: “#GodBless Geordie Walker”.
 No official statement has yet been released nor a cause of death, though it is believed Walker died from an apparent stroke.
 NME has reached out to representatives of Killing Joke for comment.